Camolas/Hello-Cmoreplus/README.md

-# Programação Clientes
+# Programação Transportes

-Project to create a publicity ( recommend system for clients) to Supermarkets
+Project to create a Bus Timetable ( recommend system for Passengers) to a Company